AndrewRBader/Project3_CU-fintech/README.md

 To summarize, our future vision for the blockchain-based estate planning platform involves expanding our service offerings, developing mobile applications, establishing strategic partnerships, exploring international markets, and embracing innovation.
 By pursuing these initiatives, we aim to create a future where estate planning and legal services are accessible, efficient, and secure, empowering individuals and legal professionals to navigate the complexities of the legal landscape with confidence.

+#### <ins>Cost Estimation</ins>

+In order to estimate the cost of this project, we have taken into account the 6-month implementation period.
+As of May 10, 2023, the average annual salary for a Blockchain Developer in the United States stands at $129,179.
+With two talented blockchain engineers on our team, the total cost for a half-year project amounts to $129,179.

+Moving on to the Front End Engineer role, the average salary in the United States is $120,632 per year.
+For a Software Operations Manager, the average annual salary is $98,022, which translates to $109,327 over a span of 6 months.
+Additionally, considering our objective to scale rapidly, we have allocated an extra $50,000 in the budget to hire a marketing manager who will be responsible for lead generation, customer acquisition, and creating compelling advertising content.

+Taking all these factors into account, our team's final budget comes to $288,506, resulting in an average monthly burn rate of $48,084.

 ## 6. Project Operations <a name="Operations"></a>

 ### a.
 Technologies Used <a name="Technologies"></a>